National Geographic Delfin II Upper Amazon Cruise

 Itineraries in the Peruvian Amazon vary based on high-water season and low-water season.
 High-water season is November to May and may allow for more extensive exploration and access via water.
 Low-water season is June through October and may allow for more trail walks.
 All listed activities depend on water levels, weather and season.
 Travelers equipped with a sense of adventure and openness tend to enjoy their experience in the Amazon jungle more.

 The luxury 28-guest riverboat Delfin II operates the National Geographic Upper Amazon Cruise, and is the perfect way to personally experience the Amazon while remaining comfortable and relaxed.
 The open decks and panoramic views make wildlife viewing easy at all times of day.
 Onboard amenities create a leisurely atmosphere while world-class chefs present the finest Peruvian gourmet cuisine.
-To truly experience Peru’s Upper Amazon, spend 10 days cruising through flooded forests, kayaking up winding tributaries and interacting with the people and wildlife that call the Amazon’s Pacaya-Samiria National Reserve home.
+To truly experience Peru’s Upper Amazon, spend 9 or 10 days cruising through flooded forests, kayaking up winding tributaries and interacting with the people and wildlife that call the Amazon’s Pacaya-Samiria National Reserve home.

 Read on for details about this trip, or learn more about AdventureSmith’s Amazon cruises and Amazon trips.